 Never leave children or pets in the car, and be sure your pets have a cool, comfortable place to stay during the heat of the day.

 Monsoon season officially began on June 15, but dry southwest winds have kept moisture away so far.
-That may begin to change this weekend, with a chance for isolated storms in southeast Arizona early next week.
+That may begin to change early this week, with a chance for isolated storms in southeast Arizona early next week.

 2025 Sky Harbor Official Rainfall to date: 1.47" (-1.46" from average)